gvSIGAssociation/gvnix/addon-dynamic-configuration/docs/td-addon-dynamic-configuration.rst

 * Independent of the build system (like Maven, Ant, ...)
 * Friendly and easy to use
 * Faster than write profiles directly in some build system (Maven, Ant, ...)
-* Avoid variables ``${property.name}`` along project files.
-  More readable aproximation is to store the value of variable on currently active profile
 * Current active profile selection

 Proposals